mhwlng/kiosk-server/README.md

 ## Edit /boot/firmware/config.txt

+**Note: These HDMI resolution configurations do NOT work on Raspberry Pi 5 / CM5 !**

 For Touch Display 1920x480 (portrait orientation, default) :
 ```
 dtoverlay=vc4-fkms-v3d # note that this was vc4-kms-v3d before !!!!!